Improved convergence rate of kNN graph Laplacians: differentiable self-tuned affinity: Discussion

-The work can be extended in several directions.
-First, we consider a symmetric construction of $k$NN graph Laplacian, while $k$NN bandwidth can also give to an asymmetric affinity, e.g., by $W_{ij} = k_0( \|x_i- x_j\|^2/\hat R(x_i)^2)$.
+One can consider a symmetric construction of $k$NN graph Laplacian, while $k$NN bandwidth can also give rise to an asymmetric affinity, e.g., by $W_{ij} = k_0( \|x_i- x_j\|^2/\hat R(x_i)^2)$.
 This will render an $N$-by-$N$ affinity matrix asymmetric, but symmetric affinity can be restored if one constructs the asymmetric affinity $A_R$ between $X$ and a ``reference set'' $R$ (which can be subsampled from $X$) and then use $A_R A_R^T$ as the graph affinity \cite{bermanis2016measure, cheng2020two, shen2022scalability}.
-It would be useful to analyze the graph Laplacian convergence in this case using asymmetric $k$NN affinity on a reference set.
-Second, in this work, we focus on point-wise convergence of the graph Laplacian, which in principle can be used to derive spectral convergence following previous works \cite{calder2022improved,cheng2022eigen}.
 Meanwhile, we consider clean manifold data where data samples lie exactly on the manifold.
-The extension to include high dimensional noise and analyze noise robustness will be of practical importance.
-Finally, as we study a class of $k$NN graph affinities in this work, it would be of interest to apply the constructions to more datasets especially real data in applications.
+The extension to include high-dimensional noise and analyze noise robustness will be of practical importance.
+Another interesting direction is to extend to manifolds with boundary, possibly by utilizing techniques in \cite{kuo2024boundary}.
+One may also combine the techniques developed here with recent eigen-convergence techniques, such as those in \cite{trillos2025minimax}, to study eigen-convergence for graph Laplacians with empirically estimated $k$NN bandwidths.
+Finally, it would be interesting to explore further applications of the method.